READING: THE NEED FOR REVIEW

 When I was a kid, for instance, a picture of the Virgin Mary hung right outside of my bedroom door.
 The picture was a reproduction of a medieval canvas, an elegant painting of Mary embracing baby Jesus in her hands, a glimmering white shawl hanging over her head.
 A small, wood frame enclosed the painting, and I probably passed the artwork a half-dozen times each day.

-What happened next is a bit of family lore, one of those stories that’s been told so many times that it's a mix of memory, folk talk, and cautionary fable.
+What happened next is a bit of family lore, one of those stories that’s been told so many times that it's a mix of memory, folk tale, and cautionary fable.
 The narrative starts with my mother rushing into the kitchen one day.
-She demanded to know who had scrawled a mustache on the Virgin Mary, making the mother of Jesus look Groucho Marx.
+She demanded to know who had scrawled a mustache on the Virgin Mary, making the mother of Jesus look like Groucho Marx.

 Who had done such a thing?, she demanded to know.
 Who had vandalized the painting of the Virgin Mary?
 Who had put the black mustache on her?

 At first, my mother fingered my brother as the most likely offender.
 He was a teenager—and undoubtedly mischievous.
 Did he know anything about this?, she said.
 Had he taken a marker to the painting?
 Did he know how serious this was?

 Then my sister came under fire.
 Has she drawn on Mary?
 Was this some sort of joke?, my mother asked.

 My sister also denied everything.
 She protested and declared innocence.
 Defacing the Virgin Mary?
 She’d never do such a thing.

 I was young, maybe six or seven at the time and too young to be the likely culprit.
 Yet, according to some versions of the story, I also landed an interrogation.
 Do you know anything about this?
 Did you put a mustache on the painting?